-We can divide the dependencies into two types: a) "works with" and b) "prerequisite".
+We can divide the dependencies into two types: a) "works with" and b) "pre-req".

-- a) Works-with Dependencies: - i.
-The Eclipse software does not require the third party software to be present.
+- a) Works-with Dependencies: The Eclipse software does not require the third party software to be present, and is fully functional without it.
 If the third party software happens to be present, the Eclipse software may call or invoke it.
-Example: If a web browser is present, clicking on URL's in Eclipse will cause the user's configured web browser to open the URL.

-or

-- ii.
-The Eclipse software is designed to work with multiple third party software choices that provide similar functionality the choice of which to use is up to the user.
-At least one of those must be a prerequisite (see below) or approved by the EMO for distribution by the project.
-Example: If a project requires a persistence mechanism, it can allow the user to select from several different implementations. - b) Prerequisite Dependencies: The Eclipse software requires the third party software in order to work correctly or to provide full function.
-Example: Eclipse requires Apache Ant.
+Invoking the third party software does not enable additional capabilities in the Eclipse software itself, it merely provides integration with already existing capabilities in the third party software.
+The Eclipse software must be designed be able to work with multiple third party software choices that provide similar functionality the choice of which to use, or whether to use one of them at all, is up to the user.
+Example: If a web browser is present, clicking on URL's in Eclipse will cause the user's configured web browser to open the URL. - b) Pre-req Dependencies: The Eclipse software requires the third party software in order to work correctly or to provide full function.
+Example: Eclipse pre-reg's Windows XP, and Apache Xerces.